AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 6.md

 ## Human-induced drought
 Drought created by human use of water.
 Usually combination of climate-induced and human-induced drought, which we call human-modified drought

+---
+# Paper for today: Ault

+Droughts are not equal everywhere.
+Different regions are correlated quite highly with El Nino and El Nina, making them predictable (to a certain extent).
+Climate models might not do a good job of simulating this: long term variability between models is often high.

+Zooming in on the summer season.
+In spite of global precipitation increase, they also simulate drier soils.
+This has everything to do with the role of ET

+---
+# Social POV
+Drought is not just a physical phenomenon, but also a natural distaster.
+It is the hazard (phsyical aspect of the drought) but also the vulnerability of a system and the exposure to the hazard.

+For drought to have an impact, these three need to overlap.
+If there are no people living at a point of drought, these are not affected, and there is no disaster.